zmitchell/tinkering.xyz/content/abusing-type-annotations.md

         if attr_name not in var_names:
             setattr(self, attr_name, new_value)
             return
-        # The instance variable will be set for the first time during __init__ but we
+        # The instance variable will be set for the first time during
-        # don't want to prompt the user on instantiation.
+        # __init__, but we don't want to prompt the user on instantiation.
         if attr_name not in self.__dict__.keys():
             setattr(self, attr_name, new_value)
             return